jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

     succeed and do not fear of a loss of control.
   - (See Peopleware by Tom DeMarco for a detailed discussion)

+1. If you had no authority over your employees would they still do what you ask?
+  - A boss or a leader?
+  - A boss leverages his authority to force employees to do what he wants.
+  - Employees will follow a leader even if he doesn't have authority.

 1. A project in development has two alternatives: A and B.
 Alternative A has been in development for several months and is having lots of problems.
 It has been decided by you and several other